 About Remote Learning Support (RLS) Loan

-UPDATE: Please be informed that the Board of Trustees has approved that, beginning January 1, 2023, the Remote Learning Support (RLS) Loan or RLS Loan will no longer be offered.
-Borrowers shall continue to pay monthly amortizations but UPPF shall no longer process any new RLS loan applications.
-Thank you.
+UPDATE: The UPPF Board of Trustees has approved that, beginning January 1, 2023, the Remote Learning Support (RLS) Loan will no longer be offered.
+Existing RLS loan borrowers shall continue to pay monthly amortizations, but UPPF shall no longer accept any new RLS loan applications.
+Thank you very much.

 The Remote Learning Support (RLS) Loan or RLS Loan is a zero-interest (0%) computer loan product of UP Provident Fund offered in partnership with the UP System administration with the goal of assisting eligible UP employees regarding their computer, gadget, and connectivity requirements in light of the COVID-19 pandemic.